HarcourtsAcademy/grav-ha-user/pages/02.courses/courses.md

 ---

-The Academy offers a wide selection of training programmes in areas from real estate administration to real estate management.
-Browse this section for more information on specific programmes.
+The Academy offers a wide selection of training programs in areas from real estate administration to real estate management.
+Browse this section for more information on specific programs.